darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem2/Reasoning_About_Programs_Problem_2.md

 ![p2.7](p2.7.png)

-And the suggestion was to replace, to couple this red with that blue, and that red with that blue.
+And the suggestion was to replace, to couple, this red with that blue, and that red with that blue.

 //p2.8